Lesson 1 of 6

 WHO WROTE IT?

 The book came into being through a long process.
 Some of these sayings no doubt originated with Solomon or with those in his court (1 Kings 4:29-34; Proverbs 1:1; 10:1; 25:1).
-Much of it originated in folk wisdom of the sort found in all cultures at all times.
-Other parts were composed as essays or poems (chapters 1-9, 31).
+Much of it originated in folk wisdom, from the family or clan, of the sort found in all cultures at all times.
+Other parts were composed as essays or poems (Proverbs 1-9, 31).
 As is characteristic of such materials, the names of the composers and poets are mostly lost to us.

 WHEN WAS IT WRITTEN?

-The original impetus for the collection of folk wisdom and also much new composition likely came during the time of Solomon, around 961-922 B.C.E.
-These materials were preserved, collected, expanded, and edited by persons in the royal courts (25:1).
-The book was likely put into its final form during the flurry of literary activity which took place in the period of the Babylonian exile and beyond (587 B.C.E. and after).
+The original impetus for the collection of folk wisdom and also much new composition likely came during the time of Solomon, around 961-922 BCE.
+These materials were preserved, collected, expanded, and edited by individuals in the royal courts (25:1).
+The book was likely put into its final form during the flurry of literary activity which took place in the period of the Babylonian exile and later (587 BCE and after).

 WHAT’S IT ABOUT?

-The book of Proverbs is a manual for conducting one’s everyday affairs in a manner that is happy and successful in worldly matters and responsible before God.
+Proverbs is a book concerned with conducting one’s everyday affairs in a manner that is wise, good, successful in worldly matters, and responsible before God.
+Proverbs is also concerned with seeking meaning in all things.

 HOW DO I READ IT?

-Proverbs lends itself to being read a chapter a day, matching the number of the day of the month (there are 31 chapters).
+Proverbs lends itself to being read a chapter a day, matching the number of the days of the month (there are 31 chapters).
 The short sayings should be taken individually, like a variety of expensive chocolates in a gift box.
-Some may be enjoyed and savored; others can be swallowed quickly or even skipped over.
+Some may be enjoyed and savored; others can be swallowed quickly or even rejected.